Yellow Nutsedge

 Purple Nutsedge, Credit: C. Bryson, USDA Agricultural Research Service, Bugwood.org

-Purple Nutsedge (Cyperus rotundus) can be distinguished by its generally darker leaves and red-brown to purple flower clusters.
-Tubers are dark, taste very unpleasant, and attached to a wiry rhizome.
+Purple nutsedge (Cyperus rotundus) can be distinguished by its darker leaves and red-brown to purple flower clusters.
+Tubers are dark, taste very unpleasant, and are attached to a wiry rhizome.

 Habitat and Origin

-The plant prefers well-drained and sandy soils.
-It occupies riparian areas, wet fields, irrigated crop fields, roadsides and ditches.
-It is classified as a pioneer species and can quickly colonize recently disturbed areas.
+Yellow nutsedge is highly adaptable: it grows in well-drained and sandy soils, but also in very wet soils.
+It typically occurs in riparian areas, wet fields, irrigated crop fields, roadsides and ditches.
+It is considered a pioneer species and can colonize recently disturbed areas.

-Yellow Nutsedge spreads by rhizomes, tubers, and occasionally seed.
+Yellow nutsedge spreads vegetatively (by rhizomes and tubers), and occasionally by seed.
 Tubers can remain viable in the soil for up to 4 years and can regenerate new plants.
-Plant patches are known to extend 1 metre per year.
+One tuber can give rise to hundreds of shoots, which, in turn, can go on to create thousands of new tubers.

 Local dispersal occurs primarily through rhizomes, tubers and bulb growth.
 However, long-distance dispersal occurs when seeds are transported by wind, agricultural and nursery activities, soil movement, and water.